stuartellis/stuartellis-org-infra/README.md

 This uses [Terraform](https://www.terraform.io/) and [Terragrunt](https://terragrunt.gruntwork.io).

+## Directory Structure

+### Top-Level

+Top-level directories:

+- .azure-pipelines
+- cloudformation
+- pipelines
+- tf

+### Infrastructure Definitions

+The *cloudformation* and *tf* directories follow the same structure:

+    zone/
+        provider/
+            account/
+                product-line/
+                    region/
+                        product/

+> Each *product-line* has a *global* region for resources that are not specific to a region.

+For example:

+    labs/aws/stuartellis-origin/aaa/global/shared/

+### Pipeline Definitions

+The *pipelines* follow this structure:

+    zone/
+        product-line/
+            provider/
+              region/
+                 product/

+Each product-line has a pipeline per provider.
+The pipeline has one stage for each combination of region and environment.
+Each stage deploys specific stacks.

 ## Setup

 In the origin account, first use CloudFormation to set up the backend.
 See *cloudformation/stuartellis-origin/README.md* for details.